Allan Whittaker commemoration 2022

 The weather settled briefly at midday on Thursday 3rd November for the Allan Whittaker commemoration.
 A bank of clouds over Williamstown edged closer but no rain fell.

 In front of the recently named Allan Whittaker Centre, Kevin Bracken re-told the now familiar story of the fateful events of 2 November 1928 and evoked the highly charged mood of those times.
-The change from two pick ups to one pick up a day following the Beeby Award was a burning grievance.
+The change from one to two pick ups a day following the Beeby Award was a burning grievance.
 If you didn’t get a job in the morning, you’d have to line up again in the afternoon at windswept Hogans Flat where there was no shelter from the rain or wind.
 Previously workers had been picked up from the Union’s rooms in Bay Street.

 Waterside worker Allan Whittaker was a World War 1 veteran, wounded on the first day of the landing at Gallipoli.